danbz/aesthetic-programming/1-gettingstarted/Readme.md

 * `function setup()` - Code within this function will only run once by the sketch.
 We usually put things like setting up the canvas size to define the basic sketch setup.
 * `function draw()` - Code within this function will keep on looping, and that means the function draw() is called on each frame.
 The default rate is 60 frames/times per second, and this is especially useful when things are in motion or constantly being captured.

 Let's try to input these code into the sketch to draw a canvas with a red background color, then the sketch will further draw an ellipse locating somewhere on the top left corner.
-(Double check the punctuation like curly brackets and semi-colons, details of the code will be further explained later)
+(Double check the spelling and punctuation like curly brackets and semi-colons, details of the code will be further explained later)

 ```javascript
 function setup() {